Observational Astronomy

 Professor Mel Ulmer's research concentrates on the formation and evolution of clusters of galaxies using X-ray, optical, and infrared observations.
 Of particular interest are the physical characteristics of the intracluster gas, the possible existence of cooling flows and the X-ray and gamma-ray observations of pulsars.

-Farhad Yusef-Zadeh
+Farhad Zadeh

-Professor Yusef-Zadeh uses radio, infrared and X-ray telescopes to study a variety of topics related to the center of the Milky Way Galaxy.
+Professor Zadeh uses radio, infrared and X-ray telescopes to study a variety of topics related to the center of the Milky Way Galaxy.
 In particular, he uses the VLA and ALMA to monitor flaring activity of the supermassive black hole, known as Sgr A*, and the consequences of cosmic rays interacting with the gas in the nucleus of our galaxy.
 In addition, he studies how star formation occurs near Sgr A* where it is generally presumed to be suppressed by strong tidal forces in the vicinity of the supermassive black holes.